User Guide

 Adding a tag : tagadd

 Do you want to add a tag without any contacts?
-Use the tagadd
+Use the tagadd command to achieve this!

 Format: tagadd t/TAG